-The aim of the MSc in Banking and Risk is to give students the knowledge, understanding and key skills that will enable them to be effective managers in financial institutions, especially banks, in any country in the world.
+The aim of our MSc in Banking and Risk is to give you the knowledge, understanding and key skills that will enable you to be effective risk analysts and managers in financial institutions, especially banks, in any country in the world.

 Why choose the MSc in Banking & Risk?Find out why our students chose to study the MSc Banking and Risk at the University of Edinburgh Business School »

 We would like to hear your views on a potential new Masters in FintechTake the survey